Exeter-Diabetes/CPRD-Katie-DePICtion-Scripts/Initial data quality exploration/README.md

     D -->|"Patients who are aged>=18 years at the index date (01/02/2020)"|E["<b>DePICtion cohort</b>: n=769,493"]
 ```

-\* Extract actually contained n=1,481,294 unique patients (1,481,884 in total but some duplicates) but included n=309 with registration start dates in 2020 (which did not fulfil the extract criteria of having a diabetes-related medcode between 01/01/2004-06/11/2020 and >=1 year of data after this; some of these were also not 'acceptable' by [CPRD's definition](https://cprd.com/sites/default/files/2023-02/CPRD%20Aurum%20Glossary%20Terms%20v2.pdf)).
+\* Extract (see upper level of repository for full details) actually contained n=1,481,294 unique patients (1,481,884 in total but some duplicates) but included n=309 with registration start dates in 2020 (which did not fulfil the extract criteria of having a diabetes-related medcode between 01/01/2004-06/11/2020 and >=1 year of data after this; some of these were also not 'acceptable' by [CPRD's definition](https://cprd.com/sites/default/files/2023-02/CPRD%20Aurum%20Glossary%20Terms%20v2.pdf)).
 NB: removing those with registration start date in 2020 also removed all of those with a 'patienttypeid' not equal to 3 ('regular').
 See next section for further details on the extract.

 \** The list of diabetes-related medcode used for the extract (see below) included some which were not specific to diabetes e.g. 'insulin resistance' and 'seen in diabetes clinic***'.
 The list of 'diabetes-specific codes' used to define the cohort here can be found in our [CPRD-Codelists respository](https://github.com/Exeter-Diabetes/CPRD-Codelists/blob/main/Diabetes/exeter_medcodelist_all_diabetes.txt).

 \***  We determined the code 'Seen in diabetes clinic' (medcode 285223014) to be unspecific to diabetes after observing a large number of patients (>100,000) in our extract with this code and no further evidence of diabetes such as other codes for diabetes, high HbA1c test results, or prescriptions for glucose-lowering medications.

 &nbsp;

-## Extract details

-See upper level of repository for details.

 ## Scripts